-Last summer while my husband, Dave, and I were on a summer camping trip to Colorado, we were driving the backroads near Buena Vista, searching for the hot springs, when I noticed a giant movie screen far off in the distance.
+A few summers ago, while my husband, Dave, and I were in Colorado for a camping trip, we were driving the backroads near Buena Vista, searching for some hot springs we’d read about, when I noticed a giant movie screen in the distance.

 “It’s a drive-in theater!”
 I cried, bouncing in my seat.
 “Did your family go to the drive-in when you were a kid?”